mmtmn/kryptos-k4-neural-network-attempt/README.md

 # older versions of the Neural Networks

 On the older versions of the results are biased.
 You can find them in the folder biased_NN_&_RNN.
 The plain text response only includes letters present in the clues, suggesting a biased approach towards the bruteforced attempt.
-Further work would be required to **potentially** bruteforce the 30+ year old cipher.
+Further work would be required to **potentially** bruteforce the 30+ year old cipher (further work has been done and now this code sits in the biased folder).
+Even with such bias, the results are interesting, you find the plain text clues in the right place after 10k epochs, which gives the false hope of solving it.

 # to run the older models: